File 320 · Open (well-documented, details debated)

 1. c.
 2560 BCE The Great Pyramid is built as the tomb of Khufu over roughly two decades.

-2. Antiquity The burial chamber is robbed; the casing stones are later stripped for building material.
+2. Antiquity The burial chamber is robbed; the fine limestone casing is later stripped for building material (accelerated after a 1303 earthquake).

-6. 2017 ScanPyramids announces the muon-detected “Big Void” above the Grand Gallery.
+7. 2017 ScanPyramids announces the muon-detected “Big Void” above the Grand Gallery (Nature).

 Full bibliography.

-1. Mark Lehner, The Complete Pyramids (Thames & Hudson, 1997); Ancient Egypt Research Associates (AERA) Giza excavations.
+1. Mark Lehner, The Complete Pyramids (Thames & Hudson, 1997); Ancient Egypt Research Associates (AERA) excavations of the Heit el-Ghurab workers' town.

-2. Pierre Tallet and colleagues, publications on the Wadi al-Jarf papyri and the Diary of Merer.
+4. Pierre Tallet and colleagues, publications on the Wadi al-Jarf papyri and the Diary of Merer (found 2013).

 Frequently asked questions.